atropos-null/LS/py109/py109_studyguide.md

 * The most common action you'll see performed on a dictionary is to look up the value for a particular key.

-* Use Dictionaries when you need to look up one value based on another in Python.
+* Use dictionaries when you need to look up one value based on another.

 * If you care about looping, but you don't care about key lookups, you probably don't need a dictionary.
-If looping is all you need, a list of tuples might be a better way.
+If looping is all you need, consider a list of tuples.

 * When you loop over a dictionary, you'll get keys.
-If you'd like to get keys and values, you can use the dictionary items method.
+If you'd like to get keys and values, you can use the dictionary .item() method.

 But remember to ask yourself, why am I looping here and do I need a dictionary or would a list be a better way to store my data?